Functional renormalization group for classical liquids without recourse to hard-core reference systems: A study of three-dimensional Lennard-Jones liquids: Details of numerical calculation

 For the cutoff $r_{\mathrm{cut}}$ appearing in Eq.~\eqref{eq: v flow}, we set $r_{\mathrm{cut}}=5\sigma$.
 Figure \ref{fig: flow} shows the evolution of $\overline{F}_\lambda^{\mathrm{ex}}/N$, $\overline{\psi}_\lambda^{\mathrm{ex}}$, and $g_\lambda^{(2)}(r)$ obtained by solving the flow equations.
 With $r_{\mathrm{cut}}=8\sigma$, these quantities are seen to converge at $\lambda=1$.

 The remaining numerical details are as follows.
-For the infinite sum over $l$ in Eq.~\eqref{eq: flow y final}, we introduce a cutoff $L_{\max}=10$ and confirme the convergence of the results.
-To solve the $\lambda$-evolution of Eqs.~\eqref{eq: flow F final}-\eqref{eq: flow y final}, we employe an eighth-order Runge–Kutta method.
-The implementations of Gaussian quadrature, linear interpolation of $y^{(2)}_\lambda(r(n))$, and the Runge–Kutta method are carried out using the Gnu Scientific Library \cite{Galassi2009}.
+For the infinite sum over $l$ in Eq.~\eqref{eq: flow y final}, we introduce a cutoff $L_{\max}=10$ and confirm the convergence of the results.
+To solve the $\lambda$-evolution of Eqs.~\eqref{eq: flow F final}-\eqref{eq: flow y final}, we employ an eighth-order Runge-Kutta method.
+The implementations of Gaussian quadrature, linear interpolation of $y^{(2)}_\lambda(r(n))$, and the Runge-Kutta method are carried out using the Gnu Scientific Library \cite{Galassi2009}.
 Furthermore, we accelerate the computations by parallelizing the evaluation of Eq.~\eqref{eq: flow y final} at different grid points $r_1=r(n)$ with OpenMP.